fireinrain/github-trending/TrendsHist.md

 ## Python

+* 【2025-07-10】[awslabs / mcp](https://github.com/awslabs/mcp) - AWS MCP Servers — helping you get the most out of AWS, wherever you use MCP
+* 【2025-07-10】[D4Vinci / Scrapling](https://github.com/D4Vinci/Scrapling) - 🕷️ An undetectable, powerful, flexible, high\-performance Python library to make Web Scraping Easy and Effortless as it should be!
+* 【2025-07-10】[coleam00 / ai\-agents\-masterclass](https://github.com/coleam00/ai-agents-masterclass) - Follow along with my AI Agents Masterclass videos!
+All of the code I create and use in this series on YouTube will be here for you to use and even build on top of!
 * 【2025-07-09】[GoogleCloudPlatform / agent-starter-pack](https://github.com/GoogleCloudPlatform/agent-starter-pack) - A collection of production-ready Generative AI Agent templates built for Google Cloud.
 It accelerates development by providing a holistic, production-ready solution, addressing common challenges (Deployment & Operations, Evaluation, Customization, Observability) in building and deploying GenAI agents.
 * 【2025-07-09】[google-deepmind / alphafold3](https://github.com/google-deepmind/alphafold3) - AlphaFold 3 inference pipeline.
 * 【2025-07-09】[tubearchivist / tubearchivist](https://github.com/tubearchivist/tubearchivist) - Your self hosted YouTube media server